kevinslin/seed-tldr/vault/common.browser-sync.md

 `browser-sync start --server {{path/to/directory}} --files {{path/to/directory}}`

-- Start a server from local directory, watching all css files in some directory:
+- Start a server from local directory, watching all CSS files in a directory:

 `browser-sync start --server --files '{{path/to/directory/*.css}}'`